mijtsma/jsat/README.md

 ```
 Follow this link to the server the application is running on.

-The visualization produced is a directed network of action and resource nodes.
+The visualization produced is a directed network of function and resource nodes.
 This application is interactive and has the following capabilities:
 1. Toggle the visualization style between a layered, standard, and allocation-based formats
 2. Toggle the layout between the dagre, code-bilkent, and concentric positioning algorithms
 3. Drag nodes/groups to fine-tune the layout